cse512-23s/Tuning-PlaySite/README.md

 Most of the time from every member was spent on learning D3.js.
 Below are detailed task delegations.
 <details>
 <summary>Megha</summary>
+  Megha was involved in brainstorming ideas, coding and markdown write-up. (~25 Hrs)
+  - Megha was actively involved in brainstorming which took significant amount of time (~7 Hrs)
+  - Learning D3 (8 Hrs)
+  - Debugging code, Implementing Search for samples, color encoding and HTML (6 Hrs)
+  - Write-up (4 Hrs)
 </details>
 <details>
 <summary>Amisha</summary>